| by CTEC

 Male and female NRM members stand in line holding flags with the NRM logo.
 Image from NRM’s official website.

 NRM’s organizational structure is significantly more rigid and well-defined than other groups which possess similar ideological foundations.
-At the top of the hierarchy is Simon Lindberg, whose history of violence includes previous convictions of vandalism, aiding and abetting an assault, and making extreme threats.
-Lindberg is also supported by three subordinates who aid him in leading the organization: Fredrik Vejdeland, NRM’s chief ideologue who has been convicted under the European Court of Human Rights for hate speech-related crimes; Pär Öberg, the organization’s political division head; and Robert Eklund, whose precise role remains obscure.
-Together, Lindberg and his subordinates form NRM-Sweden’s “realm council.”
+At the top of the hierarchy is Fredrik Vejdeland, previously the chief ideologue of the organization who has been convicted under the European Court of Human Rights for hate speech-related crimes.
+Vejdeland is also supported by three subordinates who aid him in leading the organization.
+As of 2023, these subordinates include Pär Öberg, NRM’s political division head; Robert Eklund, whose precise role remains obscure; and an unknown chief ideologue, who has presumably replaced Vejdeland following his appointment as the leader of NRM.
+Together, Vejdeland and his subordinates form NRM-Sweden’s “realm council.”

 Nearing the bottom of the organizational hierarchy are the members and affiliates of NRM, who themselves form a separate hierarchy.
 At the top are members with the status of “full membership”; this status is reserved for individuals willing to publicly associate with NRM and engage in activism in support of the organization.
 To obtain full membership, candidates must prove complete dedication to NRM and its cause by publicly embracing the organization’s stances in a show of complete ideological devotion.
-Candidates must also train physically, usually in martial arts, in preparation for street fighting and a perceived imminent war to defend the white race.
-Also in preparation for future violence, candidates must engage in mental preparation (usually done through martial arts and related training) to become part of a “spiritual elite” that will presumably achieve success in warfare.
+Candidates must also train physically, usually in martial arts, in preparation for street fighting and an alleged imminent war to defend the white race.
+Also in preparation for future violence, candidates must engage in mental preparation (usually done through martial arts and related training) to become part of a “spiritual elite” that will achieve success in warfare.
 Additionally, candidates are ordered to follow a number of paramilitary-style rules detailing acceptable behavior, rules of conduct, addressment of superiors, clothing and general appearance, and ideological discipline.
-Candidates who do not meet this criteria may instead become “affiliate members”—these members are below full members in the membership hierarchy, but are involved with NRM on a voluntary basis.
+Candidates who do not meet this criteria may instead become “affiliate members”; these members are ranked below full members in the membership hierarchy and are involved with NRM on a voluntary basis.
 At the bottom of the hierarchy are “supporting members,” who remain anonymous and only contribute to the organization monetarily.

 Affiliations